 Otis is a tiny town located in the state of Colorado.
 With a population of 516 people and just one neighborhood, Otis is the 206th largest community in Colorado.

-Otis is a blue-collar town, with 40.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Otis is generally considered to be a blue-collar town.
+40.10% of the Otis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Otis is a town of transportation and shipping workers, professionals, and service providers.
 There are especially a lot of people living in Otis who work in teaching (8.91%), management occupations (7.92%), and office and administrative support (7.43%).

 The percentage of adults in Otis who are college-educated is close to the national average for all communities of 21.84%: 20.33% of the adults in Otis have a bachelor's degree or advanced degree.